 The dessert was something I’d never tried before, but was very happy I did.
 If you like Turkish desserts such as Baklava or Kadayif, this Kunefe of sweet baked cheese wrapped in crisp noodle-like pastry, is going to knock your socks off.
 Served with fresh berry salad, & house vanilla ice cream, it was a delicious and palate cleansing end to the evening.

 The wines were an eclectic mix of French, Turkish and New Zealand varietals, but each matched perfectly to compliment with their dishes.
 I’m not sure who chooses the wine pairing at Safran, but they definitely know what they’re doing.
 It was especially great to have the chance to try those Turkish wines (an Emir — a white grape native to the Cappadocia region — and a Syrah from Eastern Thrace near the Aegean Sea) which we rarely get to experience in Australia.

-If there can be any complaint at all it is that Safran was so busy and the service staff so rushed off their feet with making sure everyone was looked after, that we occasionally missed out on a proper introduction to the food on the plate and the wine we were being served.
+If there can be any quibble at all, and it is a minor one, it is that Safran was so busy and the service staff so rushed off their feet with making sure everyone was looked after, that we occasionally missed out on a proper introduction to the food on the plate and the wine we were being served.
 This is a very small thing, and not all customers would even be interested in this level of detail, but we enjoy learning about where the wines come from and all the little elements on the plate.
 Yeah, we’re those people.
 Having said that, as the night quietened down, it became obvious that the staff were indeed knowledgeable and were able to spend more time answering our questions.

 And honestly, can you really complain about a restaurant being busy and in demand?
 That is just a sign of excellent food and a great atmosphere, and Safran is certainly these things.